1- Share data stories about student learning, teacher learning, and system change from eight years of project development and growth;

 learning and results

-Over the past eight years, we have noticed and documented multiple layers of learning for students, including:
+Since 2010, we have noticed and documented multiple layers of learning for students, including:

 precision of language